Why language matters

 Maybe a trip abroad shines a spotlight on its importance.

-While acknowledging how difficult it is to pinpoint the functions of language, Sapir suggested that there is little in our behavior that does not hinge on language.
+While acknowledging how difficult it is to pinpoint language functions, Sapir suggested that there is little in our behavior that does not hinge on language.

 language MATTERS in the transmission of information

-At the very surface, language is the means through which we communicate information.
+At the very surface, language is how we communicate information.

 This claim goes without saying.